• By: OLM Staff

 Ultimately, Wood Chair to the Green Chair: A Memoir is a must-read for anyone considering a career in politics or frustrated by the lack of inspiring leadership in Ottawa today.
 With uncommon authenticity, Mills’ memoir captures an era where MPs didn’t just hold office—they made a difference.
 This book reminds us that, at its best, public service can be a powerful force for good.

-Dennis Mill’s Wood Chair to the Green Chair: A Memoir, published by Big Sky Publishing, is available at Ben McNally Books.
+Dennis Mill’s From the Wood Chair to the Green Chair: A Memoir, published by Big Sky Publishing, is available at Ben McNally Books.